Skip to main content

 This link is public and does NOT require any login.

-⚠ Important – Do NOT open the quiz through your work Microsoft account
+Important — do not open the quiz through your work Microsoft account

-“AADSTS90072: User account does not exist in tenant… cannot access Office 365 SharePoint Online…”
+Some practitioners have reported seeing a message like: "AADSTS90072: User account does not exist in tenant… cannot access Office 365 SharePoint Online…"

 If you receive this error, here's how to fix it

-✅ Option 1: Open the link in a private/incognito window
+Option 1: Open the link in a private/incognito window

 • Chrome: Ctrl+Shift+N (Windows) or Cmd+Shift+N (Mac)